 What’s in it for me?

-Today I’ll show you how to integrate paid ads to skyrocket the success of your cold outreach campaigns.
+Today I’ll show you how to integrate paid cold outreach ads to skyrocket the success of your campaigns.

-Turn your cold outreach leads into a custom audience
+Paid cold outreach ads: Turn your cold outreach leads into a custom audience

 Odds are, you won’t land a call with your outreach target after the first or even second email.